osisoft/Edge-Data-Store-Docs/content/sds/read-data/reading-data-api.md

 ## ``Find Distinct Value``

-Returns a stored event based on the specified `index` and `searchMode`.
+Returns a stored event based on the specified `index` and `searchMode`

 ### Request